huhn511/documentation/hornet/1.1/references/troubleshooting.md

 ### Handle many transactions

-To prevent DDOS attacks, Hornet returns only a maximum of 1000 random transactions from an address.
+To prevent DDOS attacks, Hornet returns only a maximum of 1000 transactions from an address.
 So if there are more transactions available, it will return 1000 random transactions.
 You can configure the limit `httpAPI.limits.findTransactions` in the configuration file described [here](https://github.com/gohornet/hornet/wiki/Configuration#httpapi).